clausiusreis/Seecology/README.md

 ## Installation procedures
 Inside the code there are a installation shell script (Seecology/Install/SETUP_Seecology.sh) created to work on a Linux Mint 19.1 Cinnamon machine.
 The code should be able to run on most machines, provided that libraries versions are respected.

+## Tutorial
+Currently in development, will be available shortly.

 ## Acknowledgment
 We like to acknowledge the financial support of the São Paulo State Research Foundation (FAPESP grants 2017/05838-3 and 2016/02175-0) and the National Council for Scientific and Technological Development (CNPq grant 301847/2017-7).
 The views expressed do not reflect the official policy or position of either FAPESP or CNPq.